top of page

 Children are free to explore their learning environment and experience new daily planned activities that staff set up.
 These activities are based on both the children’s individual needs and their interests.
 We understand the experiences the children have are crucial in encouraging an enquiring mind, confidence and a love of learning alongside developing a range of early skills.

-We recognise that children learn many new skills within an outdoor environment.
-We aim to provide the two classes with daily outdoor experiences and activities.
+We recognise that children learn new skills within an outdoor environment.
+We aim to provide children with daily outdoor experiences and activities.

-Planning and guided children’s activities will reflect on the different ways that children learn and reflect these in their practice.
-At Chigwell and Hainault, we support children in using the three characteristics of effective teaching and learning.
+Planned and guided children’s activities will impact the various ways that children learn through their play, by providing children with opportunities to take their own lead during play while allowing them to build on the characteristics of effective learning.
+At Chigwell and Hainault Nursery, we support children in using the three characteristics of effective teaching and learning.
 These are;

 • Playing and exploring – children investigate and experience things, and ‘have a go’;